lz4/lz4/lib/README.md

 #### Advanced / Experimental API

-A complex API defined in `lz4frame_static.h` contains definitions which are not guaranteed to remain stable in future versions.
+Definitions which are not guaranteed to remain stable in future versions, are protected behind macros, such as `LZ4_STATIC_LINKING_ONLY`.
-As a consequence, it must be used with static linking ***only***.
+As the name implies, these definitions can only be invoked in the context of static linking ***only***.
+Otherwise, dependent application may fail on API or ABI break in the future.
+The associated symbols are also not present in dynamic library by default.
+Should they be nonetheless needed, it's possible to force their publication by using build macro `LZ4_PUBLISH_STATIC_FUNCTIONS`.

 #### Windows : using MinGW+MSYS to create DLL